Monica-Macharia/Phase-2-Project/README.md

 # Africana Restaurant
  Author Name: Monica Nyaguthii

-A live link to the application hosted on Netlify()
+A live link to the application hosted on Vercel("https://phase-2-project-eight.vercel.app/")

 # Description of the project.